DCotterill/halixia-hugo/content/ma/borrow-a-doggy-378.md

 layout: static
 ---

-Connect with dog owners and borrow their dog for walks
+Connect with dog owners and borrow their dog for walks.

 BorrowMyDoggy connects people who don't own a dog with dog owners to help look after their dog, for walks, weekend, and holidays.